-Targeting high levels of stable income and capital growth, this Trust invests in Canada's highest quality, large capitalization businesses.
-Middlefield Limited, the Trust's investment manager, is a private and independent firm located in Toronto, Canada and is a member of Canada's Responsible Investment Association.
+Targeting high levels of stable income and capital growth, this Fund invests in Canada's highest quality, large capitalization businesses.
+Middlefield Limited, the Fund's investment manager, is a private and independent firm located in Toronto, Canada, is a member of Canada's Responsible Investment Association and is regulated by the Ontario Securities Commission.

-A Responsible Investment Association Member Further details about the Responsible Investment Association are available on the website at www.riacanada.ca r.
-A.
+A Responsible Investment Association Member Further details about the Responsible Investment Association are available on the website at www.riacanada.ca